April 20, 2023

 Pretty pictures = more time on page.

 If you can, you really want to use your own original photos to show Google that you have actual personal experience in the topic.
+They don’t even have to be high quality DSLR images.

 Like anything else, there are free and paid options, and generally you get what you pay for.
 Here’s what I use: